 - find supporters

 - find organizations

 - Selected Trainer Annual Reports

 When you experience the contributions that Nonviolent Communication (NVC) has made to your life, it is often the next step to want to share what you have learned with others.
 Indeed it is our dream that through our efforts together, all people and organizational structures will deepen in their capacity to relate peacefully and serve life more fully.
 We welcome everyone’s participation in spreading the dream about the vision of NVC and we want to inspire you to share authentically and creatively from your heart.
 The following questions are often asked by individuals who want to share their understanding of NVC with individuals, groups, and organizations.

-With the recent revision of the CNVC Trainers Agreement and clarification of our trademark agreements, we have become aware that we would like to set our trademarked terms apart from surrounding text for identification, clarity and branding purposes.
+We would like to set our trademarked terms apart from surrounding text for identification, clarity and branding purposes.
 An easy and effective way to do this is through the use of italics.
 We request that you consider adopting this strategy in your promotion materials, website, etc, when mentioning the trademarked terms (listed below).
 Other options for setting apart the trademarked terms are: bold type, capital letters, underscoring, or quotation marks.

 If you want to encourage anyone to share NVC, why do you create CNVC Certified Trainers?